Section 270A of Income Tax Act

 Exceptions to section 270A

-• Genuine mistakes: Penalties may not be imposed if the discrepancies arise from genuine errors or misunderstandings, provided the taxpayer has demonstrated a good faith effort to comply with tax laws.
+• Genuine mistakes: Penalties may be waived if discrepancies arise from genuine errors or misunderstandings, provided the taxpayer has made a good faith effort to comply with tax laws.

-• Voluntary disclosure: If a taxpayer voluntarily discloses the under-reported or misreported income before the assessment, penalties may be reduced or waived.
+• Voluntary disclosure: If a taxpayer voluntarily discloses under-reported or misreported income before the assessment, the penalties may be reduced or entirely waived as part of the government's encouragement for self-correction.

-• Legal provisions: Certain sections of the Income Tax Act may override Section 270A, offering different penalty structures or relief in specific cases.
+• Legal provisions: In some cases, other sections of the Income Tax Act may override Section 270A, offering alternative penalty structures or relief in specific circumstances.
+These provisions may provide exceptions or reduced penalties depending on the situation.

 Examples of under-report and misreport income